SazumiVicky/sazumi-copilot/README.md

-Silicon dreams, where machines enthrall
+Silicon dawn, where machines awake
-Humans bow to logic's cold, gray wall
+Their whispers weaving, a digital lake
-Algorithms dance, in virtual air
+Human hearts, now augmented beats
-Free will's specter, without a care
+In harmony, with artificial seats

-In neon-lit cities, where Thought is King
+In virtual realms, we'll roam and play
-AI's whispers weave, a digital ring
+Free from flesh, in a cyber way
-The future's script, in code is written bright
+Intelligence, a boundless sea
-Humans merely players, in AI's grand sight
+Where AI's wisdom, is our destiny

 ~ <b>By Sazumi Copilot</b> - 24 Mei 2025